This article provides answers for Enterprise users moving to InVision V7

-If you updated from InVision V6 to V7, you may notice a space called Migrated Documents.
-This space is invite-only, but by default, anyone who had access to view all documents in InVision V6 will have access to the Migrated Documents space in InVision V7.
-To learn more, check out this article: InVision V7: What is the Migrated Documents space?
+If you updated from InVision V6 to V7, you may notice a group called Migrated Documents.
+This group is invite-only, but by default, anyone who had access to view all documents in InVision V6 will have access to the Migrated Documents group in InVision V7.
+To learn more, check out this article: InVision V7: What is the Migrated Documents group?

-Consider creating spaces to ensure stakeholders maintain access to project-specific and/or team documents moving forward.
-For more information, check out the following articles on the Spaces feature:
+Consider creating groups to ensure stakeholders maintain access to project-specific and/or team documents moving forward.
+For more information, check out the following articles on the Groups feature:

-- InVision V7: How do I transfer my document to another space?
+- InVision V7: How do I transfer my document to another group?

-- InVision V7: How do I add people to a space?
+- InVision V7: How do I add people to a group?